pablo-sampaio/swarm_ev3/README.md

 This repository contains a set of projects that use **Lego Mindstorms EV3** robotic plataform to test algorithms to control multi-robots (multi-agents) in collective tasks.
 The algorithms assume that the robots/agents are limited in their computational resources and sensors capabilities.

 Most algorithms are designed for multiple agents, to run with pottentially thousands, although never tested in more than a few.
-(An even simpler robotic plataform could run the same algorithms, and EV3 was use to be more ready-to-use).
+(The algorithms could be run in much simpler robotic platforms, but EV3 was used because it is more ready to use).

 ## Technical Details